ceph/ceph/doc/rados/configuration/filestore-config-ref.rst

 Synchronization Intervals
 =========================

 Periodically, the filestore needs to quiesce writes and synchronize the filesystem, which creates a consistent commit point.
 It can then free journal entries up to the commit point.
-Synchronizing more frequently tends to reduce the time required perform synchronization, and reduces the amount of data that needs to remain in the journal.
+Synchronizing more frequently tends to reduce the time required to perform synchronization, and reduces the amount of data that needs to remain in the  journal.
 Less frequent synchronization allows the backing filesystem to coalesce  small writes and metadata updates more optimally--potentially resulting in more efficient synchronization.

 ``filestore max sync interval``